Yahya-osama-mohmamed/Football-player-detection-YOLOv8/README.md

-raining YOLO v8 on a custom dataset for player detection
+Training YOLO v8 on a custom dataset for player detection